Q: How much do you charge?

 - We’re happy to provide all the email and phone support you need during the process.

-- On the day of the wedding, your officiant will arrive at the venue in plenty of time to make sure that anyone who has a part in the ceremony is comfortable, and to coordinate with your other vendors, etc.
+- On the day of the wedding, your officiant will arrive at the venue an hour early so that we have plenty of time to make sure that anyone who has a part in the ceremony is comfortable, and to coordinate with your other vendors, etc.

-- After your wedding, we help with the certificate signing, then take care of filing the completed license with the county.
+- After performing your ceremony, we help with the certificate signing, then take care of filing the completed license with the county by mail on the next business day.

 Q: In the Full Service package, does the number of guests matter to you?